uport-project/veramo-website/docs/veramo_agent/introduction.md

 ![img](../../static/img/diagrams/veramo_agent_simple.svg)

-Veramo Agent is responsibe for but not limited to:
+Veramo Agent is responsible for but not limited to:

 - Creating Identifiers
 - Resolving Identifiers